marcuswhybrow/ray-peat-rodeo/README.md

 [raypeat.rodeo](https://raypeat.rodeo) is the open-source effort to transcribe the public works of Ray Peat.
 The transcripts are stored in `./documents` as markdown files. `./main.go` compiles them into static HTML.
 Netlify hosts, continuously deploying from the `main` branch on GitHub.
-Once build and hosted, Ray Peat Rodeo has the following stand-out features:
+Once built and hosted, Ray Peat Rodeo has the following stand-out features:

 - Full text search — of all transcripts (thanks to [Pagefind](https://pagefind.app/))
 - Citations — scientific papers, books, URLs and people all have direct links (see [Citations](#citations))
-- Index — side-wide lookup of all ``[[citations]]``
+- Index — side-wide lookup of all [Citations](#citations)
-- Timecodes — transcript paragraphs link directly to exact moments in YouTube videos and mp3 source material.
+- Timecodes — Direct links to exact moments in YouTube videos and mp3 source material.
 (See [Timecodes](#timecodes))
 - Speakers — intelligent separation of paragraphs by who's speaking (see [Speakers](#speakers))
 - Insights — top citations; transcripts at-a-glance; orderd chronologically